seanode/seanode.github.io/_posts/2014-10-01-nov-2014-documentdb-and-nodejs-apis.md

 ## Agenda

-**6:30 - 7:00pm**: Start with pizza and beer, courtesy of StormPath.
+**6:30 - 7:00pm**: Start with pizza and beer, courtesy of Stormpath.

 **7:00pm - 8:00pm**: Listen to some awesome talks.